 Who: All Superheroes and their friends!

 What: A shoppe that offers fun and unique superhero gifts, accessories and more.
-Proceeds from the Superhero Shoppe support the superheroes of the brain injury community and the superhero programs, services and resources offered at Our BEST Space.
+Proceeds from the Superhero Shoppe support the superheroes of the brain injury community with superhero programs, services and resources.
 The Superhero Shoppe also proudly features the work of paper artist, Diane Rasch of Heartfelt Tidbits of Creativity.

 Where: 2607 Bridgeport Way W. Suite #1H, University Place, Washington.
 Click here for driving directions.

 Why: To share superhero support and fun to the entire community (and to the world!).

 More Superhero Shoppe info: Watch this space for our new online Superhero Shoppe coming soon on the BEST website!
 With our new and upcoming online shoppe, you can shop 24 X 7 from the convenience of home!